How to Block Ads on Microsoft Edge Browser

 How to remove ads from Microsoft Edge on the home page?

 While some of the content shown on the New Tab page may include sponsored content or ads, there is no direct option to completely remove all ads from this page.
 However, you can customize the New Tab page to minimize the visibility of ads and sponsored content.
-Here’s how to do it:
+To stop ads in Edge browser home page:

 • Open Microsoft Edge;